Killgreck/IA-conversor-Sample-Music/README.md

 *   **Task Submission:**  Allows users to submit processing tasks to the backend, selecting options and parameters as needed.
 *   **Task Monitoring:**  Provides a way for users to monitor the progress and status of their submitted tasks.
 *   **Result Download:**  Allows users to download the processed audio files once the tasks are completed.
-*   **User Interface:** Presents a clean and intuitive user interface, potentially using a component library like [mention used component library if applicable, e.g., Material UI, Chakra UI].
+*   **User Interface:** Presents a clean and intuitive user interface, potentially using a component library like [e.g., Material UI, Chakra UI].

 ## Running the Application in Visual Studio Code for Testing